sdevikar/cpp/modern/notes/smart_pointers_concepts.md

 In the above code, the takeway is that the pointer to the resource owned by the input arg `a` gets invalidated after the pointer itself got copied to the new owner.

 ## c++ auto_ptr

 The above move semantics implementation is what the C++ std::auto_ptr (in C++98, 11 & 14) once did, until it got discontinued in C++17.
 The above implementation has a number of problems on its own. e.g.

 - notice we passed `Auto_ptr2& a` to both copy constructor and =operator.
 This `a` got modified within those functions and `a.m_ptr` was set to null.
 Now, if you try to access the argument you passed at the calling location, there would be a crash because `a.m_ptr` is now null.
 - auto_ptr also does a simple delete in its destructor.
 If the `Resource` is an array type, that deletion won't work.
-- auto_ptr will also not work for a lot of standard library containers and algorithms, because those standard library classes assume that when they copy an item, it actually makes a copy, not a move.
+- auto_ptr will also not work for a lot of standard library containers and algorithms, because those standard library classes assume that when they copy an item, it actually makes a copy, not a move

+C++11 standard library ships with 4 smart pointer classes:

+- std::auto_ptr (as discussed above, you shouldn’t use it and it’s being removed in C++17)
+- std::unique_ptr
+- std::shared_ptr, and
+- std::weak_ptr

+Let's see [Unique Pointer](unique_pointer.md) next, which is the most widely used smart pointer.